AadiDevv/Live_Crypto/README.md

 # LiveCrypto

-Welcome!
+**Welcome!**

 LiveCrypto was entirely designed and created by myself, making this site a unique and original work.
 I am happy to share my work with you and hope you enjoy your experience here.

 This web site is a real-time platform for tracking cryptocurrency exchange rates.
 This application allows you to convert your cryptocurrencies into euros, dollars, and other currencies, offering real-time updates and accurate market information.
 Explore the latest market trends and make quick, reliable conversions to stay informed and make smart decisions.

+**View in action :**
+[Click here](https://aadidevv.github.io/Live_Crypto/) to check it out!